 Recently, two studies have shown that using 3D printed models in vascular surgery to simulate a procedure for planning purposes reduces time in the operation room significantly: Torres et al’s study in the European Journal of Vascular and Endovascular Sugery (2017) observed a 30% reduction, while Tack et al’s paper in BioMedical Engineering OnLine (2016) found a mean reduction of 28 minutes.
 “This is a considerable advantage because it also shortens radiation exposure and postoperative morbidity,” Dorweiler noted.

 Models can be used in complex anatomies, as Dorweiler illustrated with a case of congenital malformation due to interrupted aortic arch in which numerous collaterals had formed which over time formed “a huge aneurysm in the chest and in the neck,” but 3D printing has also been used for new devices or strategies.
 Discussing one such case, Dorweiler said, “We printed a model because we wanted to implant of a double-branched graft.
 At the time, it was the first implantation of this graft (Bolton Medical) in Germany, so we wanted to look at whether the graft was able to be positioned in this dissection.
-We also took the postoperative CT scan and again segmented the implanted stent graft from this and generated a 3D model.
+We also took the postoperative CT scan and again segmented the implanted stent graft from this and generated 3D printed models.

 “We were able to use both models not only to plan and simulate the procedure, but also to explain the anatomy to the patient.
 Having the anatomy in his hands, the patients was able to perceive what needed to be done and what has been done.”